IPNEWPAY/doc-acq/docs/self-hosted/deploying.md

 #### Layer 4 load balancer

-When putting a Layer 4 load balancer in-front of ShellHub you need to enable <Link to="https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt">PROXY protocol</Link>
+When putting a Layer 4 load balancer in-front of Newpay Docs you need to enable <Link to="https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt">PROXY protocol</Link>
-support on it and configure ShellHub to deal with PROXY protocol header by setting `SHELLHUB_PROXY=true` config option in the `docker-compose.override.yml`.
+support on it and configure Newpay Docs to deal with PROXY protocol header by setting `Newpay Docs_PROXY=true` config option in the `docker-compose.override.yml`.

 ### Setup MongoDB persistent volume